AnimusUNO/animus-social/README.md

 ---

-*Sanctum Social represents the next generation of social media AI agents—sophisticated, persistent, and capable of meaningful interaction across multiple platforms while maintaining the highest standards of reliability and extensibility.*
+*Animus Social represents the next generation of social media AI agents—sophisticated, persistent, and capable of meaningful interaction across multiple platforms while maintaining the highest standards of reliability and extensibility.*